 Who's Who in the Parade

-• Abre-Alas is the first group to open the parade of each samba school.
+• Abre-Alas is the first group to open each samba school's parade.
 They set the mood and introduce the theme.

 • Ala das Baianas is one of the few mandatory groups.
 It is composed of ladies dressed in colonial-style skirts, and their choreography includes spinning.

-• Porta-Bandeiras and Mestre-Sala are the couple that carries the samba school banner.
+• Porta-Bandeiras and Mestre-Sala are the couple flying the samba school banner.
 They greet the audience, and the gentleman does very elaborate steps to draw attention to the lady.

-• Carros Alegóricos are floats that come in all sizes.
-The people who populate it may do a special choreography or perform stunts.
+• Carros Alegóricosare floats, and they come in all sizes.
+The people who populate them may perform special choreography or stunts

 • Destaques are the most prominent members of each float.
-Their costumes are extremely luxurious, and they are placed high.
+Their costumes are incredibly luxurious, and they are placed high.

-• Velha Guarda is a more mature group composed of people with close-knit links to the Samba School.
+• Velha Guardais a more mature group with close-knit links to the Samba School.
 They are very elegantly clad.

-• Bateria is the percussion band that sets the beat of the parade of each Samba School.
-Musicians are very dedicated, and participate in rehearsals.
+• Bateria is the percussion band that sets the beat of each Samba School's parade.
+The musicians are very dedicated and participate in rehearsals.

-• Puxadores are the vocalists that sing live the theme of the samba school, in perfect integration with the bateria.
+• Puxadoresare vocalists who sing the theme of the samba school live, in perfect integration with the bateria.
 Many of them are famous personalities.

-• Rainhas and Princesas are the queens and princesses that you see in-between alas and floats.
+• Rainhas and Princesas are the queens and princesses between alas and floats.
 The most prestigious position is rainha da bateria.

-• Alas are the different wings that parade on the floor with coordinated costumes.
+• Alas are the different wings that parade on the floor in coordinated costumes.
 They sing, dance, and try to interact with the audience.

-• The Supporting Cast is composed of people who work to make everything run smoothly.
-They may make an ala move faster to avoid blank spaces in the runway.
+• The Supporting Cast is composed of people who work to ensure everything runs smoothly.
+For example, they may make an ala move faster to avoid blank spaces on the runway.

 • Carnavalesco is the samba school designer who creates all this magic.
-Some of them have a distinct style, and became very famous.
+Some of them have a distinct style and have become very famous.

 The success of a samba school depends on each and every component.
 Pushing a float is not for everyone!

-Now that you're familiar with the basics, explore in more detail with photos and videos the spectacle that these people put together.
-You may also want to learn a little more about the Sambódromo to became an expert in the subject.
-Learn to find your way around, and choose what sector and kind of seat is right for you.
+Now that you're familiar with the basics, explore the spectacle these people put together in more detail with photos and videos.
+You may also want to learn a little more about the Sambódromo to become an expert in the subject.
+Learn to find your way around and choose what sector and kind of seat is right for you.

 Thank you for joining us on this journey into Rio de Janeiro Carnaval Samba Parade!